marovira/helios-ml/README.rst

 What is Helios?
 ---------------

-Named after Greek god of the sun, Helios is a light-weight package for training ML networks built on top of PyTorch.
+Named after Greek god of the Sun, Helios is a light-weight package for training ML networks built on top of PyTorch.
 It is designed to abstract all of the "boiler-plate" code involved with training.
 Specifically, it wraps the following common patterns: